 For Solr users: The apache/solr-mcp is legitimate Apache Software Foundation code, but requires Java 25+ and has minimal adoption.
 Worth watching.

-For Typesense users: avarant/typesense-mcp-server (12+ tools) is the most complete option, but the ecosystem is thin.
+For Typesense users: avarant/typesense-mcp-server (14 tools) is the most complete option, but the ecosystem is thin and development has stalled.

 The Bottom Line

-The search engine MCP ecosystem has a clear hierarchy: OpenSearch and Meilisearch lead with comprehensive, actively maintained official servers.
+The search engine MCP ecosystem has a clear hierarchy: OpenSearch leads decisively with 40+ tools in v0.9.0, and Meilisearch follows with a comprehensive, actively maintained official server.
 Elasticsearch’s community picks up the slack left by the deprecated official server.
-Algolia hedges with “experimental” disclaimers.
+Algolia continues hedging with “experimental” disclaimers and no updates since June 2025.
 Solr and Typesense are early-stage.

 Rating: 3.5/5 — Strong official servers from OpenSearch and Meilisearch, a solid community option for Elasticsearch, but the overall ecosystem is fragmented with deprecated official implementations, experimental disclaimers, and thin coverage for smaller platforms.